 Search

-The Project and Portfolio V: Audio Arts course uses project-based learning opportunities for students to hone industry-ready skills and bolster their career readiness.
-Students will focus on evaluating and refining creative assets and strategies in...
+The Project and Portfolio V: Communications course uses project-based learning opportunities for students to hone industry-ready skills and bolster their career readiness.
+Students will focus on evaluating and refining creative assets and strategies...

 AUD3425: Sound Design for Games